nikodunk/blog/content/startup-updates-8.md

 * N/A

 # Hiring:
+* Armin on board now.
+He's still at his full-time role for now.
-* Working with Armin now.
-Calls every other day, text continuously.
+	* Calls every other day
+	* Texts throughout the day

 # KPIs/Core Metrics:
 * Revenue: $1.99